javito350/FIle-Sorting-Algorithm-Benchmarker/README.md

 1. Fork the repo and make a new branch.
 2. Add tests for new features.
 3. Run `poetry run pytest` and fix any issues before a pull request.

-## Author
-Javier Bejarano Jimenez

----

-If you want, I can also make a short 1–2 line GitHub "About" blurb, or open a pull request with this simplified README.